ZebraMilk/library/README.md

 There might be a way to make the addCard function iterate inside, doing a forEach using each element's .value?

-use h3-6 for the card displays
+use h3-6 for the card displays to make styling easier